Invenietis/CK-Core/CK.Core/AutomaticDI/README.md

 detected based on its constructor dependencies and/or by the way this Service is used referenced by the other participants.

+## EndpointScopedServiceAttribute & EndpointSingletonServiceAttribute

+Marks a class or an interface to be a endpoint service.
+A endpoint service is not necessarily available from all DI containers that may exist in an application.
+Note that defining a service as being "endpoint bound" requires to declare its lifetime (hence the 2 attributes).

+When a `IAutoService` is marked as an endpoint service, it is available in the global DI container but not in other endpoints: it is up to the other endpoint to explicitly support the service by registering the abstractions and/or implementations in its own service collection.

+It is not required to be this exact type: any attribute named "EndpointScoped/SingletonServiceAttribute" defined in any namespace will be considered as a valid marker.

 ## IsMultipleAttribute
 Marks an interface so that all its mappings to concrete classes must be automatically registered, regardless of any existing registrations.